jupyter/jupyter/docs/source/migrating.rst

 If you do want to change the IPython kernel's profile, you can't do this at the server command-line anymore.
 Kernel arguments must be changed by modifying the kernelspec.
-The good thing about this is that you can do this without relaunching the server.
+You can do this without relaunching the server.
 Kernelspec changes take effect every time you start a new kernel.
-The less good thing is that there isn't a great way to modify the kernelspecs.
+However, there isn't a great way to modify the kernelspecs.

-One approach would be to use ``jupyter kernelspec list`` to find the ``kernel.json``file and then modify ``kernels/python3/kernel.json`` by hand.
-Alternatively, `a2km <https://github.com/minrk/a2km>`__ is an experimental
-project that tries to make these things easier.
+One approach uses ``jupyter kernelspec list`` to find the ``kernel.json`` file and then modifies it, e.g. ``kernels/python3/kernel.json``, by hand.
+Alternatively, `a2km <https://github.com/minrk/a2km>`__ is an experimental project that tries to make these things easier.

 Understanding Installation Changes
 ----------------------------------